dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

 - `comment_en`, `comment_de`, `comment_fr`, `comment_it`: optional comments in the respective language
 - `super` : The base class of the resource

-All other worksheets, one for each resource class, have the following format:
+All other worksheets, one for each resource class, have the following structure:
 ![img-resources-example-2.png](assets/images/img-resources-example-2.png){ width=50% }

 The expected columns are: